Amy Jacques Garvey

-Early life
+Early life and education

 Amy Euphemia Jacques was born on 31 December 1895 in Kingston, Jamaica.
-As the eldest child of George Samuel and Charlotte Henrietta (née South) Jacques, she was raised in a middle-class home.
+As the eldest child of George Samuel and Charlotte Henrietta, she was raised in a middle-class home.
 Yvette Taylor, in her account of the life of Amy Jacques Garvey, refers to her as being "mulatta".
-Charlotte Henrietta was half-white, and George Samuel was a dark-skinned Black man.
-Taylor goes on to explain that her mixed race heavily influenced her upbringing.
+Charlotte Henrietta was biracial, and George Samuel was a dark-skinned Black man.
+Taylor goes on to explain that Garvey's mixed race heavily influenced her upbringing.
 At a young age, Garvey was taught to play the piano and took courses in music appreciation because music and music appreciation were believed to be considered the "cultural finishing to a girl's education".
 Garvey was a part of a small minority of Jamaican youth to attend high school.
 She attended Wolmer's Schools.

-AJ Garvey was urged by her father to read periodicals and newspapers to "enhance" her knowledge of the world.
+Amy Jacques Garvey was urged by her father to read periodicals and newspapers to "enhance" her knowledge of the world.
 Upon graduating school and receiving some of the highest honors of the time, Garvey was recruited to work at a law firm.
 Her father initially said no, refusing to allow his daughter to work in an environment with males.
 George Samuel died that year, and the lawyer proceeding over his estate urged Charlotte Henrietta to allow Garvey to work in the clerical office so that she could control the estate.
 Charlotte agreed, and Garvey worked there for four years, where she ultimately gained knowledge of the legal system.

 After four years of working for this company, Garvey migrated to the United States in 1917.
 She promised her employer and mother that she would return in three months if conditions in the U.S. were not suitable to her; however, Garvey did not return.
 Karen Adler, in her article chronicling Garvey's life, argues that she did not return because she was enthralled by Garveyism.

 Adler says that Amy attended a conference being held by Marcus Garvey and was moved by his words, soon afterwards assuming the role of his private secretary and working alongside him and the Universal Negro Improvement Association (UNIA).
 She also became involved with the publishing of the Negro World newspaper in Harlem from its inception in August 1918.